 Then, as protests continued, we learned that the Canadian Embassy was closing its doors, flights from Haiti were being cancelled and the Dominican Republic was closing its borders.
 We also heard that the return route between Cap-Haïtien and Port-au-Prince was blocked.
 Trucks and United Nations (UN) forces were seen in the city.
 Throughout this time, the Canadian Teachers’ Federation was closely monitoring the situation and was in constant touch with our team.
 On our second day of work, we were told that, for security reasons, we had to be repatriated to Canada the next day.
 We didn’t even have time to say goodbye to the participants.
 That same evening, we had to announce our departure to our co-instructors.
 We were all saddened to have to end a project that had started so well.
 We were overwhelmed with guilt about fleeing the political crisis and abandoning our Haitian friends and colleagues who did not have the chance to do so…

 We left from the small airport of Cap-Haïtien.
 Saying goodbye was not easy.
 On the plane to Miami, we read the comments of the participants, who had left us messages full of gratitude and admiration and praised our work.
 And yet, day after day, they manage to teach in overheated and overcrowded classes, with little or no resources, to children who are often hungry.
 I didn’t have time to tell them how much I admire them.

-I would like to thank QPAT for supporting, year after year, the Overseas Project.
+I would like to thank QPAT for supporting, year after year, Project Overseas.
 Teachers who have had the privilege of participating in the project have the opportunity to share what we do well at home with colleagues in developing countries.
 They experience resilience, courage, generosity, solution seeking and richness of heart in a completely different way.
-By supporting the CTF’s Overseas Projects, QPAT contributes not only to professional training in developing countries, but also, and above all, helps its own members receive a charge of humanity.
+By supporting the CTF’s Project Overseas, QPAT contributes not only to professional training in developing countries, but also, and above all, helps its own members receive a charge of humanity.